syncfusion-content/blazor-docs/blazor/getting-started/blazor-webassembly-visual-studio.md

 # Getting Started with Blazor WebAssembly App in Visual Studio

-This article provides a step-by-step instructions for building Syncfusion Blazor WebAssembly App with `Blazor Calendar` component using [Visual Studio](https://visualstudio.microsoft.com/vs/).
+This article provides a step-by-step instructions for building Blazor WebAssembly App with `Blazor Calendar` component using [Visual Studio](https://visualstudio.microsoft.com/vs/).

 ## Prerequisites